News

 The Beer Chariot, Bucharest.
 (Photo by Christopher Campbell, photography host for The Dracula Expedition)

 (The Beer Chariot, Bucharest.
-Photo by Christopher Campbell, photography host for The Dracula Expedition)
+Photo by Christopher Campbell, a photography host for The Dracula Expedition)

 Day 1: October 28th – Meet in the lobby of our hotel, in the old town of Bucharest in the late afternoon.
 Next door to our hotel are the ruins of the Princely Palace, the castle that Dracula built in celebration of his own greatness or evilness.
 In the evening we’ll explore the historic pedways of the old town which was first settled in 70 BC and by the 1400s was the wealthiest city in Eastern Europe.
 Then we’ll dine at The Beer Chariot, a dazzling 19th century restaurant which is always packed with locals and boasts an extensive menu of tasty Romanian dishes. – Dinner, Overnight at Europa Royale Bucharest Hotel ****